MichaelSasser/matrixctl/docs/source/getting_started/config_file.rst

 - ``synapse``
 - ``api``
 - ``ssh``
+- ``database``

-In the ``ansible`` section fill in the absolute path to your fully configured Playbook.
+In ``ansible`` fill in the absolute path to your fully configured Playbook.
 Make sure ansible is configured correctly on your system.
 To get started, follow the :ref:`Synapse Playbook` guide.
-You need this section, if you want to:
+You need this section, if you want to use one of the following commands:

 - ``matrixctl adduser --ansible``
 - ``matrixctl deploy``